Ryan O'Neal: 1981–1987: Career fluctuations

+O'Neal was a recurring character on Fox's Bones from seasons 2 to 12, with his final episode airing in February 2017.
 In 2011, Ryan and Tatum attempted to restore their broken father/daughter relationship after 25 years.
 Their reunion and reconciliation process was captured in the Oprah Winfrey Network series Ryan and Tatum: The O'Neals, which O'Neal produced.
-It only ran nine episodes.

-O'Neal could be seen in Slumber Party Slaughter (2015) and Knight of Cups (2015) in a small role.
+It ran only nine episodes, and he later said that it left their relationship in a worse state than before.
+O'Neal could be seen in Slumber Party Slaughter (2012) and Knight of Cups (2015) in a small role.

-In 2016, O'Neal reunited with Love Story co-star Ali MacGraw in a staging of A.R.
-Gurney's play Love Letters.
+In 2016, O'Neal reunited with Love Story co-star Ali MacGraw in a staging of A. R. Gurney's play Love Letters.
 In February 2021, O'Neal and MacGraw were honored with stars on the Hollywood Walk of Fame, nearly 50 years after the release of Love Story.

-Other ventures

-O'Neal said that in 2009 he "made a tremendous amount of money on real estate".

 Personal life

 Relationships

 O'Neal married his first wife, actress Joanna Moore, in 1963.
 They had two children before separating in 1966.
-Moore eventually lost custody of their children to O'Neal as a result of her alcoholism and drug abuse.
+Moore eventually lost custody of their children to O'Neal as a result of her alcoholism and drug addiction.

-His second marriage was to actress Leigh Taylor-Young, with whom he had a son.
+His second marriage was to actress and his Peyton Place co-star Leigh Taylor-Young, with whom he had a son.
 They remained friends after divorcing in 1973.
 "I could speak to parts of Ryan like temper and volatility and reactivity, but I deeply know his goodness", Taylor-Young said.

 O'Neal was in a relationship with actress Farrah Fawcett from 1979 to 1997.
 The relationship was tumultuous due to his infidelity and volatile behavior.
-Fawcett ended the relationship after she discovered O'Neal in bed with actress Leslie Stefanson.
 O'Neal and Fawcett reunited in 2001 and were together until her death in 2009.

-"I got married at 21, and I was not a real mature 21", said O'Neal.
+"I got married at 21, and I was not a real mature 21," said O'Neal.
 "My first child was born when I was 22.
 I was a man's man; I didn't discover women until I was married, and then it was too late."
-He had romances with Ursula Andress, Bianca Jagger, Anouk Aimée, Jacqueline Bisset, Barbra Streisand, Diana Ross, and Anjelica Huston.
+He had romances with Ursula Andress, Bianca Jagger, Anouk Aimée, Jacqueline Bisset, Barbra Streisand, Joan Collins, Diana Ross, and Anjelica Huston.
 According to his daughter Tatum O'Neal, he also had an affair with Melanie Griffith.
 In her 2014 memoir, Anjelica Huston claimed that O'Neal physically abused her.